 When you receive and unpack your new drone, this is what you should find in the box:

-The only things that prevent the Heli Max 1SQ to feature among the best mini-drones are its bulky and unresponsive remote control.
-Also, its poor battery life, and, last, but not least, the 60-minutes charging time.
+The only things that prevent the Heli Max 1SQ to feature among the best mini-drones are its bulky and unresponsive remote control, along with its poor battery life.